Easter food around the world: 29 traditional Easter dishes

 In the Netherlands, there are two days of Easter celebrated, on Sunday and Monday.
 People start both days with a large breakfast or brunch with family.
 Although things vary a bit on each table, some items are mandatory and will be present at every traditional Dutch Easter breakfast or brunch.

 Boiled eggs have to be present, as are (preferably freshly baked) bread and/or buns.
 Around Easter, you can get buns in an Easter bunny, rooster or braid shape.
-It’s fluffy white bread.
+It’s fluffy white yeast bread.
 Next to that, there’s a stol on the table.
 A stol is traditionally also served with Christmas and Pentecost.
-They’re called Paasstol, Kerststol or Pinksterstol, but the ingredients are the same.
-At last cream, butter should not be missing on the table to be richly smeared on a slice of stol.
+They’re called Paasstol, Kerststol or Pinksterstol, but the ingredients are the same, cream, and butter should not be missing on the table to be richly smeared on a slice of stol.

 Usually, various dishes are added to these traditional items.
 Salads, like egg salad, are placed on the table.
 A quiche, sausage buns, or dishes with asparagus or spinach in them.
 Smoked salmon is a luxury item and chocolates such as chocolate eggs will be present or pigs in a blanket.
 Soup, croissants, avocado or an advocaat (egg nog) cake are also presented.